The Singing Sensei is no stranger to these electronic pages, but this time, he really out did himself.

 What I’m referring to is my subtle ten month campaign to be named Holliston’s benevolent dictator.
-Oh sure, I know a Sept.5 Patch storyannouncing my interest in the position was the first public posting of such, but my effort to win support for this measure has been long ongoing.
+Oh sure, I know a Sept.5 Patch story was the first public posting of such, but my effort to win support for this measure has been long ongoing.

 In my quest to become Benevolent Dictator, I have adhered to a seldom used political maxim that I’ll refer to as the “Paul is Dead” principal.
 You may be familiar with it.

 In 1969, it was widely rumored that Paul McCartney of The Beatles was dead, and in fact had died in a 1966 car crash.
 The basis for the rumor were numerous “clues” found on Beatle album sleeves and in their music.
 “He blew his mind out in a car,” from A Day in the Life, “I buried Paul”, at the end of Strawberry Fields Forever, and “Turn me on dead man”, from Revolution Number Nine (when played backwards of course), all supposedly indicated that the group’s bass playing cherub had departed, which of course he hadn’t.